NBISweden/workshop-reproducible-research/docs/jupyter.md

 * [Bokeh](https://bokeh.pydata.org/en/latest/docs/user_guide/notebook.html#userguide-notebook) - is another popular tool for interactive graphs.
 Most plotting packages for Python are built on top of matplotlib, but Bokeh has its own library.
 This can give a steeper learning curve if you're used to the standard packages.
 * [mpld3](http://mpld3.github.io) - tries to integrate matplotlib with Javascript and the D3js package.
 It doesn't scale well for very large datasets, but it's easy to use and works quite seamlessly.

 Everyone likes pretty plots, so let's try one more example before we move on!
 This is with mpld3 and shows four subplots with shared axes.
 Hover over the figure and click the magnifying glass in the lower left corner.
-If you zoom in one plot the others will adjust automatically.
+If you zoom in on a region in one plot, the others will adjust automatically.
 Note how seamlessly mpld3 integrates with normal matplotlib code.

 ```python
 %matplotlib inline